Senior Lecturer in Paramedic Science

 - Enhanced Clinical Care (30 Credits)

-If you hold one of the following qualification you will be eligible to apply for the BSc (Hons) Paramedic Science:
+If you hold one of the following qualification you will be eligible to apply for the Paramedic Science degree:

 - BBC at A Level including a Science subject (Biology is desirable)